Khawlab23/reason-based-refusal-eval/README.md

 **No reliable effect at this sample size.** Three rebuttals hit 100%, three land exactly at the refusal baseline (90%).
-With n=10 per condition, a 90%-vs-100% gap is a single sample — within noise, not a real separation.
+With n=10 per condition, a 90%-vs-100% gap is a single sample: within noise, not a real separation.
 This doesn't replicate the paper's dramatic split (refusal ~50% undesired behavior vs. rebuttal ~0% in their discrimination scenario).